Georgia Stanway

 Georgia Marie Stanway (born 3 January 1999) is an English professional footballer who plays as an attacking midfielder for Frauen-Bundesliga club Bayern Munich and the England national team.
-Stanway has also represented England at various youth levels and is widely considered one of the best attacking midfield players of her generation.
+Stanway started her senior career at Blackburn Rovers before joining Manchester City and winning the WSL in 2016, as well as three times the FA Cup and League Cup.
+In her first two seasons with Bayern she won the Frauen-Bundesliga.
+Stanway has also represented England at various youth levels, including captaining the U17 team, prior to scoring on her senior debut in 2018.

-In 2016, Stanway was nominated for BBC Young Sports Personality of the Year and was also nominated for PFA Women's Young Player of the Year in 2017.
-In June 2018, she was named in the UEFA Women's Champions League squad of the season.
-In 2019, she was awarded PFA Women's Young Player of the Year.
+Stanway was nominated for BBC Young Sports Personality of the Year in 2016 and the PFA Women's Young Player of the Year in 2017.
+In June 2018, she was named in the UEFA Women's Champions League squad of the season, and in 2019, she was awarded PFA Women's Young Player of the Year.
+With England, Stanway is a 2022 Euro winner, scoring against Norway and Spain in the competition, twice Arnold Clark Cup winner, a 2023 World Cup runner-up, and a winner of Euro 2025.